Ironirc/Nil-Safe-Send/README.md

 This intermediary object is the sole instance of MessageSwallower (subclass of UndefinedObject) It's doesNotUnderstand returns nil.
 This makes the effect very local and controllable

+## To be discussed
+Is it ok to take underscore '__'

+## Todo
+-Look for better examples
+-More and better tests